autostructure/secure_windows/README.md

 ```
 Insert chart of STIG coverage
 ```
+## Parameters

+'scremoveoption'

+Default value: '1'
+Acceptable values are 1 or 2.
+This corresponds to Force Logoff or Lock Workstation Used in STIG V-73807

 ## NIST 800 53 Controls
 Each of the controls listed below are classified as either Low, Moderate, or High, based on the potential impact a security breach could have on an organization's systems